simonagren/simonagren.github.io/content/posts/2018-11-18--part2-azurefunction/index.md

 # Recap
-So deploying an Azure Function from Visual Studio Code is really easy, I really like the Functions Extension.
+So deploying an Azure Function from Visual Studio Code is very easy, I like the Functions Extension.
 And I really like that we could change the Application Settings easily from the extension.

-As you saw in other example, we created a new Function App to receive the settings from Azure.
+As you saw in the other example, we created a new Function App to receive the settings from Azure.
 You don't have to do that, you could fetch settings from any of your Function Apps.

 Another really easy way to deploy this function would be to:
-1. Create an Function App in the Azure Portal
+1. Create a Function App in the Azure Portal
 2. Clone my repository from GitHub
 3. Fill in the values in local.setting.json
 4. Run `func azure functionapp publish <FuncApp> --publish-local-settings -i --overwrite-settings -y`

-And of course we could both get the settings, and set from local settings via the Extension in VS Code.
+And of course, we could both get the settings, and set from local settings via the Extension in VS Code.

 ![local](./local.jpg)